hyperledger/caliper/docs/vNext/Architecture.md

 ### The worker process

 The interesting things (from a user perspective) happen inside the worker processes.
-A worker process starts its noteworthy tasks when the master process sends a message to it about executing the next round (the 4th step in the previous section).
+A worker process starts its noteworthy tasks when the manager process sends a message to it about executing the next round (the 4th step in the previous section).
 The important components of a worker process are shown in the figure below.

 <img src="{{ site.baseurl }}/assets/img/arch_worker_process.png" alt="arch_worker_process">